-No ancillary substances were noted in the petition.
+No ancillary substances were provided.

 The 2015 NOSB requested information from the public related to (1) commercial demand, (2) commercial availability, (3) alternatives, and (4) necessity and use.
-No specific comments were received supporting relisting or addressing commercial unavailability of dried orange pulp.
-No organic handlers commented in favor of the material.
-While the NOSB could not find organic dried orange pulp during a search of publicly available sourcing resources in February 2015, there were several listed organic suppliers of oranges, organic juice, dried oranges and orange pulp - feedstock raw materials and byproduct industries for dried orange pulp.
+No specific comments supported relisting or addressed commercial availability of dried orange pulp.
+No organic handler commented in favor of the material.
+While the NOSB could not find organic dried orange pulp during a search of publicly available sourcing resources in February 2015, there were several listings for organic suppliers of oranges, organic juice, dried oranges and orange pulp - feedstock raw materials and byproduct industries for dried orange pulp.
+During the review period, the Subcommittee asked the following questions: